 Of course, if you have proper content in other languages, your visibility on Google will increase.
 SEO plays a big role in how successful your website will be, and having the content localized into as many languages as possible is a perfect boost.

 #5.
 Ahead of the competition

 Like most companies, you probably have competition as well.
 Are your competitors’ websites already localized into other languages, or are you ahead of the times?
-Check their websites out, and if you’re missing out on being multilingual, the hint is that you should catch up!
-Seemingly small thing like this can make all the difference.
+Check their websites out, and if you’re missing out by not being multilingual, maybe it’s an idea for you to catch up!
+A seemingly trivial thing like this can make all the difference.

 Having a website, but not localizing it for your global customers is a bit like having a great car but always driving in first gear.
 Some will like it, and you will get from point A to B, but your cool friends will always be ahead of you.